 UCP is also part of World CP Day, which generally takes place in October of each year.
 World CP Day is a global project in which education and awareness regarding cerebral palsy is spread throughout the world.

 In addition to UCP, World CP Day is led by nonprofit charities in over 30 countries.

 My Child Has Severe Cerebral Palsy.
 Can UCP Still Help?

 UCP provides help and resources for children with all types of cerebral palsy, ranging from mild to severe.

-How Can I Join UCP and Get My Child Help?
+How Can I Join UCP and Get Help for My Child?

-The best way to get your child help is to join a local UCP affiliate in your area.
-Each UCP affiliate provides an array of different services, including charities and events geared towards your area.
+The best way to get help for your child is to join a UCP affiliate in your area.
+Each UCP affiliate provides an array of different services, including charities and events.
 Use the official UCP resource page to find an affiliate in your area.

 UCP and Respite Care

 UCP has joined with affiliates to support caregivers with a variety of respite care services and other support organizations.